yahoo/elide-doc/pages/guide/08-test.md

 The list of entity fields the given user class should not be able to read or write respectively.
 There is a [grammar](...) which defines the syntax for this column.
 In short, it can be one of the following:

-1. A comma separated list of fieldnames.
+1. A comma separated list of field names.
 2. The keyword `[ALL]` which signifies all fields.
 3. The keyword `[EXCLUDING]` followed by a list of fields.
 This inverts the column to a white list of allowed fields instead of a blacklist of excluded fields.